 Vaccinating your cat

-The cost of cat vaccinations in Britain
+The cost of cat vaccinations around the UK

-Annual booster vs restart costs
+Annual cat booster vs restart costs

 If your cat has missed their vaccinations, you’ll usually need to pay the cost of the primary course to restart.
-As this article demonstrates, what that’ll cost you will vary from clinic to clinic, but always check with your local vet if you’re not sure what’s best.

 Four reasons why you should get your cat or dog vaccinated